Procedure: Long Service Leave

-- Notwithstanding clauses 3-5 above, the delegate may approve arrangements for taking long service leave agreed between the staff member and the supervisor that meet the staff member’s needs and operational requirements of the area.
-This may include approving variations in approved dates to accommodate agreed work requirements.
+- The delegate may approve alternative arrangements for taking long service leave provided that the arrangements are agreed between the staff member and the supervisor and that they meet the staff member’s needs and operational requirements of the work area.
+Such arrangements may include variations in approved leave dates to accommodate agreed work requirements.

-- For the purposes of long service leave, the salary will include:
+- For the purposes of long service leave, salary will include:

-- higher duties allowance at the rate in force at the date of commencement of the leave or date of payment, provided that the staff member has performed the higher duties for at least 12 months at the date of commencement of leave or the date of payment; and
+- higher duties allowance, at the rate in force at the date of commencement of leave or the date of payment, provided that the staff member has performed the higher duties for at least 12 months as at the commencement of leave or the date of payment; and

-- Subject to the conditions governing annual leave, a staff member may add to the period of absence on long service leave:
+- Subject to the conditions for accessing annual leave, a staff member may extend the period of absence while on long service leave by:

-- a public holiday which falls within or adjoins the long service leave period.
+- Where a public holiday falls within or adjoins the long service leave period.

-- A staff member who becomes ill during a period of long service leave, and that illness is substantiated by a medical certificate, may apply to have their long service leave entitlement re-credited for the period covered by the medical certificate and substituted for personal leave as provided within the Enterprise Agreement.
+- A staff member who becomes ill during a period of long service leave, and that illness is substantiated by a medical certificate, may apply to have their long service leave entitlement re-credited from their personal leave entitlements for the period covered by the medical certificate

 Pro-rata leave for part time staff members

-- Where a staff member works part time for part or all of the period of employment, he or she will be paid long service leave entitlements pro rata, based on the full time salary at the time of leave, for the period of leave having regard to employment over the 10 year qualifying period.
+- Where a staff member works part time for part or all of the period of employment, the staff member will be paid long service leave entitlements on a pro rata basis, based on the full time salary at the time of leave, for the period of leave having regard to employment over the 10 year qualifying period.

-- Where a staff member gives 6 months’ or more notice, the time of taking long service leave will be at his or her choosing, unless the University establishes in exceptional circumstances that arrangements cannot reasonably be put in place that would allow the leave to be taken at the requested time.
+- Where a staff member gives not less than 6 months’ notice, the time of taking long service leave will be at the staff member’s choosing, except in exceptional circumstances where the University establishes that arrangements cannot reasonably be put in place that would allow the leave to be taken at the requested time.

 - Where a staff member gives less than 6 months’ notice, an application for long service leave will be considered subject to the operational requirements of the University.

-- This notice period does not apply where a staff member applies for long service leave during a period of approved unpaid parental leave.
+- Notice period requirements do not apply where a staff member applies for long service leave during a period of approved unpaid parental leave.

-- A staff member who ceases employment before accruing 13 weeks’ long service leave will be entitled to payment equivalent to salary for the period of accrued leave if his or her period of continuous employment is not less than the relevant minimum qualifying period specified in the following table:
+- A staff member who ceases employment before accruing 13 weeks’ long service leave will be entitled to payment equivalent to salary for the period of accrued leave if their period of continuous employment is not less than the relevant minimum qualifying period specified in the following table:

 Minimum qualifying period

-Expiry of a fixed term appointment in circumstances where the staff member would be entitled to severance pay in accordance with the Fixed term appointments and related severance payments provisions of the ANU Enterprise Agreement; or,
+· Expiry of a fixed term appointment in circumstances where the staff member would be entitled to severance pay in accordance with the Fixed term appointments and related severance payments provisions of the ANU Enterprise Agreement

 Leave application process

-- Where practicable, all staff are required to submit an Online leave application (HORUS) in advance of the leave.
+- Where practicable, and in accordance with relevant notice requirements, all staff are required to submit an Online leave application in advance of the leave.

 - A delegate must exercise their delegation to approve a leave application in accordance with the conditions and approval arrangements specified in this procedure.

-- Approval of leave beyond those provided for through this procedure requires approval of the Director -Human Resources or the Vice-Chancellor.
+- Approval of leave beyond those provided for through this procedure require approval from the Director - Human Resources or the Vice-Chancellor.